Sangalaki, Maratua & Kakaban Itinerary

 When is the best time to visit Sangalaki?
 Conditions are usually at their best above and below the water during the high season from June through to August.

 Check List of what to bring?
-PASSPORT, Dive cards, log books, Sun lotion, hats, sunglasses, book, MP3/Tablet, camera chargers, memory sticks/SD cards, personal beverages, CASH for any Trip extras; beer, massage, equipment rental, nitrox, and tip for the crew.
-NOTE: We will require a scanned copy of your passport’s photo page at least one month in advance of trip departure
+PASSPORT, Dive certification card, log books, Sunscreen, hats, sunglasses, book, MP3/Tablet, camera chargers, memory sticks/SD cards, and CASH for any travel necessities.
+NOTE: We will require a scanned copy of your passport’s photo page at least one month in advance of trip departure.

 Travel Insurance: please NOTE: we cannot be held accountable for airline flight changes, delays, or cancellations.
 We STRONGLY advise you take out adequate insurance to cover such eventualities.